qsnsidney/tuss/README.md

 ## Input/Output Data

+### Units
+No particular units are expected, but simulation uses 1 as the gravitational constant G.
+If converting from realistic data, make sure the transformed numerical values are converted, such that the gravitational equation with converted values gives identical result, as in its original values with gravitational constant that suits the original units, but with a gravitational constant G value of 1 instead.

+An example conversion scheme:
+mass: [in Msolar] * G_solar_mass_parsec_kmps(4.3009e-3)
+distance: [in ps]
+velocity: [in km/s]

 ### `BODY_STATE`
 The state of a single body, consists of `(POS, VEC, MASS)`.
 The serialization format expands each field, so that looks like: